-Are you struggling to get your newborn to sleep in their bassinet?
+If you’re currently struggling to get your baby to sleep in their bassinet, don’t lose hope.

-So you’ve bought your baby a beautiful bassinet, and your little one is refusing to use it.
+So you’ve bought your baby the best bassinet, and your little one is refusing to use it.
 What next?
-You know it’s important to get them to use it — for your own sleep cycle and their safety — but how can you get the process started?
+You know it’s important to get them to use it — for your sleep cycle and their safety — but how can you get the process started?

 Chances are you’ve been all but beaten over the head with this bit of advice.
 The idea that your baby needs a solid bedtime routine seems to be one of the most common pieces of advice given to new parents.